CruxConnect/django-gtin-fields/README.md

 )
 ```

-Use whichever fields you want in your model.
+Use whichever fields you want in your models.

 ```python
 from django.db import models